LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components

 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Update FileAttachmentForm and relatives
+  - Add sizeLimits property for checking against maximum size
+  - Change styling of error block to Alert instead of simple div
+  - If multiple files are allowed, attach the files that pass validation even if some do not

 ### version 0.8.3
 *Released*: 3 January 2020
 * Fixed bug that occurred with multiple FileAttachmentForms on one page